Jalen Adams

-Jalen R. Adams (born December 11, 1995) is an American professional basketball player for Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
+Jalen Rashad Adams (born December 11, 1995) is an American professional basketball player for Hapoel Holon of the Israeli Basketball Premier League.
 He played college basketball for the UConn Huskies.

 College career

 Adams arrived at Connecticut with high expectations, as a top-30 recruit from Roxbury, Massachusetts.
-Adams sunk a three-quarter court shot to help UConn defeat Cincinnati in four overtimes in the 2016 AAC Tournament.
+In the 2016 AAC tournament quarterfinals against Cincinnati, with 0.8 seconds left in triple overtime down 3 points, Adams made a three-quarter court shot to send the game to a fourth overtime; UConn won the game in four overtimes, and went on to win the AAC tournament.
 As a sophomore, Adams averaged 14.4 points and 6.1 assists per game on a team that finished 16–17.

 Adams posted 18.1 points, 4.2 rebounds and 4.7 assists per game as a junior.
 As a senior, Adams averaged 16.9 points, 4.0 rebounds and 3.4 assists per game.
 His season was cut short due to an MCL sprain on his right knee suffered in an 81–63 loss to Temple in February 2019.

 Adams is 12th all time on the UConn top scorers' list in 118 games played with 1,657 points scored in his collegiate career.